gromacs/gromacs/docs/web-manual/topologies.rst

   B topology.
 When the B length is 1 nm longer than the A length and lambda is kept constant at zero, the derivative of the Hamiltonian with respect to lambda is the constraint force.
-For constraints between molecules, the pull code can be used, see sec. [sec:pull].
+For constraints between molecules, the pull code can be used, see sec. :ref:`pull`.
   Below is an example for calculating the constraint force at 0.7 nm between two methanes in water, by combining the two methanes into one “molecule.” **Note** that the definition of a “molecule” in |Gromacs|